turing-machines/BMC-Firmware/README.md

 ## Commands

-When using the devcontainer the git repository is automatically configured to extend the git commands to include the additional aliasses for development.
+When using the devcontainer the git repository is automatically configured to extend the git commands to include the additional aliases for development.

 If you are building on a native host you need to configure this manually.
 This can be done by running the following command.